 Still have questions after reading the Home Birth page?
 Then this page is for you.

 HOW DOES MY BABY GET A BIRTH CERTIFICATE AND SOCIAL SECURITY NUMBER?

-Once baby is born and you have chosen a name, the midwife will submit the information necessary for your baby to receive an official birth certificate and social security number.
+Once baby is born and you have chosen a name, the midwife will submit the detail to Indiana Vital Records for your baby to receive an official birth certificate and social security number.
 Your midwife will discuss the particulars with you before the birth.

 WHAT IF I NEED TO REACH THE MIDWIFE QUICKLY?

-Clients are provided with the midwife's personal cell phone number when care is begun.
+Clients are provided with the midwife's personal cell phone number and backup contact numbers in the client handbook when care is begun with .
 You are always encouraged to contact the midwife immediately for urgent concerns or labor.
 For routine concerns, please call during business hours or send an email.

 IS HOME BIRTH SAFE?

 A frequent question when people hear the words home and birth in the same sentence is, "Is it safe?"
 The statistics say yes: Outcomes of planned home births with certified professional midwives: large prospective study in North America BMJ 2005; 330 : 1416 doi: 10.1136/bmj.330.7505.1416 (Published 16 June 2005) : http://www.bmj.com/content/330/7505/1416.full